-Now I’m a 23 year old man with a goal in my life.
+Now I’m a 23-year-old man with a goal in my life.
 The morning woods are back and I have them every morning.
 I suddenly started growing beard and chest hair out of nowhere.
 Beautiful girls notice me and start to chat with me during class, something that had never happened before.

 But what your self-esteem you probably ask.
-Well I’m going to answer that with a story.
+Well, I’m going to answer that with a story.

 It was carnival here in Belgium and we went out to a club.
 If you dressed up the club gave you a coupon for a free drink.
-So me and my friends agreed to all dress up.
+So I and my friends agreed to all dress up.
 We arrived and I noticed that only four of the nine people had dressed up.
 So we just went in and had a great time.
 The club was less crowded when it became really late so there were some empty spaces.
 I noticed that some guys were pointing at me and laughing with my outfit.
 So I looked again just smiled and danced because I didn’t care what those guys were thinking.
-In the end I was having a great time.
+In the end, I was having a great time.
 It feels great that I don’t have to fake my self- esteem anymore.

 I recently visited the doctor again

 So I recently went to the doctor to take a blood check almost one year after I had low testosterone.
 The results came in today and they were higher than the maximum range in Belgium.
 The maximum range here is 925 ng/dL, my result was >1009 ng/dL.
-I guess I’m to alpha for this country haha.
+I guess I’m too alpha for this country haha.